Sachsenhausen concentration camp: Museum

+The part of the area that served as the barracks of the Schutzstaffel (SS) is now used by the University of Applied Sciences of the Brandenburg Police as a training center.

 As of 2015, the site of the Sachsenhausen camp, at 22, Strasse der Nationen in Oranienburg, is open to the public as a museum and a memorial.
 Several buildings and structures survive or have been reconstructed, including guard towers, the camp entrance, crematory ovens and the camp barracks.

 Excavations

 With the fall of communist East Germany, it was possible to conduct excavations in the former camps.
 At Sachsenhausen, the bodies of 12,500 victims were found; most were children, adolescents and elderly people.

 Soviet-era crimes

 Following the discovery in 1990 of mass graves from the Soviet period, a separate museum was opened documenting the camp's Soviet-era history.
 Between 1945 and 1950, 12,000 people died of hunger and disease in the so-called Speziallager.

 Neo-Nazi vandalism

 The compound has been vandalized by neo-Nazis several times.
 In September 1992, barracks 38 and 39 of the Jewish Museum were severely damaged in an arson attack.
 The perpetrators were arrested, and the barracks were reconstructed by 1997.
 However, it is important to note that the decision was taken that no buildings built during the Nazi regime will be rebuilt on the site.
 The destroyed section of the huts are now a Jewish museum with the surviving section left as it was immediately after the fire with the paint still blistered from the flames.